[R.O. 2012 §715.010; Ord. No. 85-6-3 Art. I, 6-3-1985; Ord. No. 92-1-6 §1, 1-21-1992]

 The owner of any building or property required to make a direct connection to the public sewer system shall be granted an exemption from the direct connection requirement so long as each of the following requirements are met:

 The individual sewage disposal system shall be operated and maintained so as not to create a nuisance or a health or safety hazard; and

 The private sewage disposal system shall not cause the pumping, placing, putting, or running onto the ground of the contents of any individual sewage disposal system or the failure of such system resulting in the outpouring or surfacing of sewage; and

-The private sewage disposal system complies with all statutes, ordinances and regulations of the County Health Department of the County in which the system is located, the Missouri Department of Health and the Missouri Department of Natural Resources; and
+The private sewage disposal system complies with all Statutes, ordinances and regulations of the County Health Department of the County in which the system is located, the Missouri Department of Health and Missouri Department of Natural Resources; and

 No statement contained in this Chapter shall be construed to interfere with any additional requirements that may be imposed by the Health Officer of the County in which the system is located.